Assets of Community Value

 To be considered as an asset of community value, the asset must show that:

-- current use of the asset furthers the social wellbeing or social interests of the local community
+- current or recent use of the asset furthers the social wellbeing or social interests of the local community

 And that it is realistic to think that the: